peerism/peerai-backend/README.md

     root.children.first.children
     ```

-    * Note: Run the following if previous existing data in tables
+    * Note: Run the following if existing data previously added to the DB tables
       ```
       user1 = User.all.first
       user1.profile = Profile.all.first